jetaggart/stream-sms-draft/README.md

 };
 ```

+Let's look at how we use this information in the `backend`.

 ### Login Endpoint

-To register a Stream user, we need to first confirm our Stream account from our `backend` by sending our `streamApiKey` and `streamApiSecret` we just set up.
+To register a Stream user, we need to first confirm our Stream account from our `backend` by sending our `streamApiKey` and `streamApiSecret` we set up earlier.

 <!-- https://gist.github.com/isaidspaghetti/0a79ef5a1169e9db232ae31502ff55ce -->
 ```javascript